 - A patient was flown by the RAF from Northern Ireland to England for treatment for COVID-19-related issues.
 An MOD spokesperson said the transfer marked the fourth time the RAF assisted Northern Ireland’s department of health by transferring a patient during the coronavirus pandemic.

 - In mid-May, it was announced that Northern Ireland's Nightingale hospital for treating COVID-19 patients was to be temporarily stood down.
-Stormont Health Minister, Robin Swann said the Belfast City Hospital tower block facility treated 30 people in intensive care beds at the height of the first wave of virus infection.
+Stormont Health Minister Robin Swann said the Belfast City Hospital tower block facility treated 30 people in intensive care beds at the height of the first wave of the virus infection.

 - A British Army base in County Down was chosen to be used as a temporary mortuary for victims of COVID-19.

 - Around 175 British personnel have assisted Gibraltar's government with the delivery of food and medicine to local residents.
 Medical supplies and military equipment arrived into RAF Gibraltar to boost the Rock's coronavirus response.

 - Royal Gibraltar Regiment and MOD Gibraltar personnel worked together to help others during the COVID-19 crisis.

 - The RAF delivered essential equipment to the Falkland Islands to help treat coronavirus patients.